 Hay Festival has been capturing digital content for more than 20 years and has significant experience in understanding the complexities of both video and audio capture from live stages.
 Each year we work with students to assist with the live camera operation in three of our major venues.
 Students will take part in a workshop prior to the Festival, covering framing, focusing and colour-balancing.
 At the Festival, students will operate broadcast cameras, working alongside professional directors and technicians filming approximately 200 events over the 11 days of Hay Festival.

 The events that are captured are shared to audiences via live screen relay and internationally via our media partners on BBC Arts online and BBC iPlayer, along with Hay social media channels and Hay Player.
 It’s a fantastic opportunity to work in a live environment, filming some of the world’s greatest writers and artists.
 All students will gain vital experience in live capture.

-All applicants will need to be available for an introductory training workshop day in April/May 2019.
+All applicants will need to be available for an introductory training workshop day in Brecon on May 8th 2019.
 The 2019 festival dates are Thursday 23 May–Sunday 2 June.
 Applicants will need to be available for the duration of the Festival.

 The Festival production team are involved in the planning and delivery of all production elements for Hay Festival.
 Participants will work closely with the Production Director and Technical Director to ensure all production, on-site and technical requirements are successfully managed and delivered across all festival operations.

 Creative disciplines include site design; art direction; stage management; lighting and sound and digital IT infrastructure.
 Participants will work closely with the Production team prior to and during the festival.
 Positions are available in the following disciplines: